argriffing/phyly/examples/BEAST.AncestralState/README.md

-Because the state at each internal and leaf node is assumed to be known after the imputation, and because of the relative simplicity of Jukes-Cantor state transition probabilities, it is possible to compute the log likelihood directly without 'pruning' and without numerically solving differential equations.
+Because the state at each internal and leaf node is assumed to be known after the imputation, and because of the relative simplicity of Jukes-Cantor state transition probabilities, it is possible to compute the log likelihood associated with the imputed data directly without 'pruning' and without numerically solving differential equations.